Neshitha-Korrapati/The-Wealth-Blueprint/README.md

 ## Project Motivation
 As a **PGDM student specializing in Finance & Analytics**, I have spent significant time studying the theoretical frameworks of wealth creation and the Time Value of Money (TVM).
 However, I believe that true understanding comes from "opening the hood" and building these systems from scratch.

 **The Wealth Blueprint** is a personal project born out of a desire to move beyond standard spreadsheet calculations.
-My goal was to explore the backend logic of financial tools—understanding how to translate complex variables like annual step-ups, shifting tax regimes and inflation-adjusted CAGR into a functional, user-centric application.
+My goal was to explore the backend logic of financial tools, understanding how to translate complex variables like annual step-ups, shifting tax regimes and inflation-adjusted CAGR into a functional, user-centric application.

 ## Financial Logic Implemented
 This simulator is designed to reflect the real-world nuances of the Indian financial landscape.
 Key logical components include: